 E: Together! (laughs)

 L: Our activity remains twofold.
-Beside designing our collections of decorative items, we keep on experimenting with new ways of crafting glass: we call this part of our work the Experimental Studio.
+Beside designing our collections of decorative items, we keep on experimenting with new ways of crafting glass: this is the Research part of our work.

 E: We are very interested in digital creation.
 Digital tools expand the range of things we can do in our studio.
 For example, they allow us to design our own moulds, or experiment novel ways of working with hot glass.”